-Original - Human Resources Department Copy - Department File Copy - Employee
+Original scanned - HR Department Copy - Department File Copy - Employee

-The original, which is sent to the Human Resources Department, will be reviewed before it is placed in the employee's file.
+The sent to Human Resources, will be reviewed before it is placed in the employee's file.
 If there is a change in pay action to occur, a Personnel Action form must accompany the performance evaluation.
 Only those employees who are at their position's maximum rate for their pay grade do not require a personnel action form, unless it is for pay increase denied.
 A copy of the Employee's Position Description must accompany the original Employee Performance Evaluation when:

-- 1. The employee receives his first evaluation. - 2.
+- 1. The employee receives the first evaluation. - 2.
 The Employee's Position Description has been revised and a subsequent evaluation has been completed.